Expanding health care access for Albertans

 • In spring 2025, HSAA, 2025 addressed remaining major refocus policy items, including hospital governance, health foundation oversight, and public health’s role in the refocused system.

-• With core policy and structural changes now in place, spring 2026 amendments represent the final legislative alignment phase of the refocused health care system, ensuring consistency, clarity and smooth operation under the new health system structure.
+• With core policy and structural changes now in place, spring 2026 amendments represented the final legislative alignment phase of the refocused health care system, ensuring consistency, clarity and smooth operation under the new health system structure.

 News